 Beth Sparks-Jacques (Georgia Georgson, Who’s Who?)

-Daniel Stallings (Gabriel Baker, Closer to Heaven; James “Jimmy Fudge” Ferguson, Close Encounters of the Hairy Kind 2022 Revival)
+Daniel Stallings (Gabriel Baker, Closer to Heaven; James “Jimmy Fudge” Ferguson, Close Encounters of the Hairy Kind 2022 Revival; Archibald Reeves, How to Solve a Murder)

 Ed Kramer (Erik Lavigne, Tête-à-Tête)